cs207team3/cs207-FinalProject/README.md

 The user needs to have a **\<phase\>** tag to specify a list of species involved in the reaction.
 Pay particular attention to the `reversible="no"` or `reversible="yes"` in the **\<reaction>** tag when specifying reaction types.
 The order should also be consistent with the input for concentrations when a user calculates the reaction rates.

 The second tag of the .xml file needs to store reaction information wrapped by **\<reactionData\>**.
-Our parser supports multiple reactionData tags when parsing the .xml file.
+The parser supports multiple reactionData tags when parsing the .xml file.

 The user also needs to specify reaction temperature.

-For more details of correctly formatting the input file, please refer to our [sample input](https://github.com/cs207team3/cs207-FinalProject/blob/master/tests/t.xml).
+For more details of correctly formatting the input file, please refer to the [sample input file](https://github.com/cs207team3/cs207-FinalProject/blob/master/tests/t.xml).

 If the .xml file is not properly formatted, the parser.py will print a warning and return an empty data structure to the user.